MonuBit/MonuBit/README.md

 I am a  Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from India.

-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as a Software Engineer and contributing to frontend for building web application and Automation For making it more efficient and bug free.

 - :seedling: Exploring Technical Content Writing.